ABOUT

 [Education]

-George Washington University — Bachelor of Arts: Fine Arts — 2026
+2026 The George Washington University — Bachelor of Arts in Fine Arts

-George Washington University — Bachelor of Arts: Political Science — 2026
+2026 The George Washington University — Bachelor of Arts in Political Science

 [Exhibitions]